*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 The image showcases a webpage displaying "Top-Rated AmazonClassics with Audible Narration in Prime Reading" and "Most Popular Audiobooks in Prime Reading."
 It includes rows of book covers with titles such as "Up from Slavery," "War and Peace," and "The Rule of Three," along with star ratings, reviews, and the "Prime" logo.

-Then click the Read and Listen for Free button to add the e-book to your to your Kindle library and the audiobook to your Audible library.
+Then click the Read and Listen for Free button to add the e-book to your Kindle library and the audiobook to your Audible library.
 Again, use the Audible app to download and listen.

 Note: This app changes all the time, so these instructions are as up-to-date as possible.